PITTSFIELD -- The Massachusetts College of Liberal Arts baseball team will have an extremely heavy Berkshire County presence this spring.

 "It's good for the players, too," said Moynihan.
 "Kids from around the county know each other these days."

 "Having grown up here, having played baseball here, I'm aware of the caliber of baseball that's played in Berkshire County," said Puleri.
-"And now we're starting to get the upper crust of the talent from [the Berkshires], and that can only help the program."

 Although all 12 players are from programs that have enjoyed success in Berkshire County baseball over the past few years, whether that will translate into success at the Division III collegiate level is another question.